 Virtually all of our assets and liabilities are sensitive to interest rates.
 As a result, interest rates and other factors influence our performance far more so than does inflation.
-Changes in interest rates do not necessarily correlate with inflation rates or changes in inflation rates.
+Changes in interest rates do not necessarily correlate with inflation rates or changes in inflation rates but adverse changes in inflation or changes in inflation expectations can lead to lower returns on our investments than originally anticipated.
 In each case, in general, our activities and balance sheet are measured with reference to historical cost and/or fair market value without considering inflation.